mhlbocian/cwf-php/src/INSTALL.md

 * Web server (tested on PHP development server)

 ## Run
-Copy the whole contents of this directory in the directory which is accessible for web server.
+Copy the whole contents of this directory into directory with right permissions for the web server.
 Make sure, that "Config" and "Data" directories are writeable.
-Set DOCROOT to "Public" directory.
+Set DOCROOT to the "Public" directory.